SarahLee29/StoreMaster/README.md

 * Users are allowed to choose if to be remembered, if yes, although they close the browser they don't need to sign in again in a specific time period.

-* Different acess permissions are set to different pages based on users login status, that is, being logged in or not.
+* Different access permissions are set to different pages based on users login status, that is, being logged in or not.

 ## Token-based Authentication